agranya99/Product-Management-System/README.md

 - MongoDB Atlas

 ## Features

+### OpenAPI 3.0 Specification
+Detailed API Description - available endpoints and possible operations on the endpoints with request and response details.

+The specification is built using re-usable `schemas`, `parameters`, `requestBodies` and `responses` and includes `securitySchemes` for OAuth2.0.

+Checkout <https://app.swaggerhub.com/apis/agranya99/Product-Management-System/1.0.0> or openapi-spec.yaml

 ### Authorization
 **OAuth 2.0 Client Credentials Grant** is implemented using Okta Authorization server.
 It helps with granting limited access without user credentials, set rate limits, etc.